Zoellner122/Zoellner122/README.md

-#Zoellner122
+# Zoellner122

-#About me!
+## About me!
 Hi there!

-Welcome to my profile, as you can see I don't really code.
+As you can see I don't really code.
 I do want to code more and start learning about things like CI and CD.
-Furthermore, I am a 24 year old 🏳️‍🌈 and my pronouns are he / him
+So most of my repo's are private so I can play around with code and stuff.
+Furthermore, I am a 24 year old 🏳️‍🌈 (he / him) Dutchie, that fell in love with Linux and hasn't really looked back since.